 We’re living in a world where the most menial of jobs demand a show of passion from workers.
 The non-compliant can stay at home and watch daytime tv.

-It’s a sad fact that many, many people are starting a working relationship with their employer-based on a lie.
+It’s a sad fact that people often start a working relationship based on a lie.

 Love Your Job

 You're thinking, “this guy has just had the wrong jobs”.
 You might be right.
 That would explain this rant.
-But I do think there's a considerable portion of the workforce that is dissatisfied or disillusioned.
+But I do think there's a considerable portion of the workforce that is dissatisfied or disillusioned with the activity they spend 8 hours a day doing.
 These individuals are the target market for the passion brigade and their mantras.

 How many people that would prefer working late at the office late more than relaxing with their friends or a partner over dinner?